Environment 1 (EV1), room 347

 Today, sustainability is a driver of modernization and profound changes are taking place in society as the pace of technological change accelerates, environmental concerns reach crisis levels, and demands for justice intensify.
 These changes provide an imperative to focus our research on the world’s most pressing challenges.

-For additional information about research at the Faculty of Environment, contact: Amelia Clarke, Associate Dean of Research.
+To learn more about our commitment to research, read our 2020-2025 Strategic Plan.
+For additional information about research at the Faculty of Environment, contact Rob de Loë, Associate Dean of Research.

 The University of Waterloo acknowledges that much of our work takes place on the traditional territory of the Neutral, Anishinaabeg and Haudenosaunee peoples.
 Our main campus is situated on the Haldimand Tract, the land granted to the Six Nations that includes six miles on each side of the Grand River.
 Our active work toward reconciliation takes place across our campuses through research, learning, teaching, and community building, and is centralized within our Office of Indigenous Relations.